nosco/password-checker/README.md

 # password-checker

 ### How it works
-The checker works out of the box, but will accept any password at all.
+The checker works out of the box, but will accept any password.

 You need to enable rules and change the words lists, if you don't want to use the defaults.